 Why did you choose the story for your project?

 It’s a story I’d wanted to tell for a long time, but I wasn’t sure how.
 I am familiar with the environment, having lived in South Africa for 9 years until 2013.
 I am passionate about this topic because it almost became normal to hear on the news, nearly everyday, about a child being raped by her father, or boy being raped by his uncle, or grandmother being gang-raped and killed.
 It disgusts me how much of a norm it’s becoming.
 So if society, the government or I can do something, anything about it, we should.
 Making a film to bring awareness of how forensic nurses can help combat the alarming high-levels of sex crimes, is one way I believe I can.

 How did the One World Media Fellowship help you make your documentary?

+The Fellowship from OWM was a vital step in going from being a student to a professional.
+Having someone believe in my idea and in my capabilities enough to give me money for it gave me a huge confidence boost.
 The support I received was very valuable, including editorially, emotionally and professionally.
 Knowing my mentor was always available and willing was great.
 She was patient with me when I was still trying to figure out my narrative.
 The rest of the One World Media team have also been really great to work with.

 What was the most challenging aspect of making your film?
 How did you overcome this?